 - Participating in emergency planning for area supervised and communicating the plan to staff supervised;

 - Serving as member of the Conduct Review Team;

 - Keeping accurate records and documentation regarding Student Code of Conduct cases through Maxient system and provides senior staff with appropriate student information (as in the case of residential move to another hall);

 - Taking an active role in communicating with University Police Department regarding concerns and student safety issues.

-- Communicates the goals and objectives of the office of Housing & Residential Life to staff, students, and university community by:
+- Communicates the goals and objectives of the office of Housing & Residence Life to staff, students, and university community by:

 - Collaboration with Academic Affairs to develop and implement living learning communities (LLC) or special interest groups;

 - Assisting with academic interventions for area supervised including, but not limited to mid-semester warning meetings with students and as a case manager for the Academic Recovery Program;